lecamole/DDOTI-GCN-Circular/README.md

 # DDOTI-GCN-Circular
-Code for creating the GCN circular of a DDOTI-Fermi GBR observation
+Code for creating the GCN circular of a DDOTI-Fermi GRB observation

 It's only necessary to specify the date of the DDOTI observation of a Fermi GBM alert.
 You will also need the GCN circular template and the credentials to access the DDOTI Pipeline webpage.